5.5 Learning at Work

 Self-Management in Practice

 When we combine the above self-regulation model with social learning theory (discussed earlier), we can see how the self-management process works.
-As shown in Figure 5.7 four interactive factors must be considered.
-These are situational cues, the person, behaviors, and consequences (Neck & Manz, 2013).
+As shown in Figure 5.7, four interactive factors must be considered.
+These are situational cues, the person, behaviours, and consequences (Neck & Manz, 2013).
 (Note that the arrows in this diagram go in both directions to reflect the two-way process among these four factors.)

 Cognitive Supports.
 Next, the person makes use of three types of cognitive support to assist with the self-management process.
 Cognitive supports represent psychological (as opposed to environmental) cues.
 Three such supports can be identified: